IanEscober/ianescober.github.io/tabs/about.md

 ## Bio

 I am a __Software Artisan__ focusing on the .NET ecosystem for the multi-platform and multi-cloud environments.
-My experience covers the SDLC - from client ideas to production deployments, implemented with agility at the forefront.
+My experience covers the software development lifecycle - from client ideas to production deployments, implemented with agility at the forefront and prioritizing successful outcomes over raw output.
 My interests revolves around __designing software architectures__, __understanding what is to be agile__ and __harmonizing the business with the software.__

 ## Knowledge Diagram